By Marc Beauchamp

 According to the Bureau of Labor Statistics, the U.S. unemployment rate is still high at 8.5 percent.
 In total, there are over 13.1 million unemployed people in the United States.

 If you want to dig into the employment report, go to the Bureau of Labor Statistics website at www.bls.gov.

 Enough doom and gloom.
 If you want more, just turn on the evening news, which I refuse to contaminate my brain with.
-Instead of continuing to focus on the problem, why not look for the potential opportunities the problem
+Instead of continuing to focus on the problem, why not look for the potential opportunities the problem may present?

 If you look at the majority of ISOs and agent offices in the business, most have chosen a distribution strategy of employing independent agents or contractors.
 One of the biggest challenges ISOs and agent offices face is hiring good, qualified independent salespeople.
 You know as well as I do that "you have to kiss a lot of frogs until you will find a prince" in the recruiting game.

 I'm no rocket scientist, but in the middle of a declining employment trend affecting many highly skilled, highly educated workers, doesn't it seem self-evident that it's now time to start recruiting this pool of talent before someone else does?

 Is it just a coincidence that franchise and business opportunity advertising experiences an uptick when unemployment is on the rise?
 I don't think so, these entrepreneurs realize that many people still yearn for the American dream of owning their own business and that many of these unemployed people have retirement savings and funds to invest in a new venture.

 Our industry has the best recruiting story in the world: